-Many of our pupils come from a Christian background; we feel strongly that they are helped to realise that throughout the world people are motivated by their faith and by the religious culture which surrounds them and so we include the study of other faiths.
+Most of our adults and pupils come from a Christian background and we recognise that this helps them understand that throughout the world people are motivated by their faith and by the religious culture which surrounds them.
+To develop this understanding we provide high quality, effective, academic and non-confessional religious education allows pupils and adults alike to flourish.

-The teaching of Religious Education in our school lies at the very heart of the curriculum and strives to be of the highest standard possible.
-It enables children to investigate and reflect on some of the most fundamental questions of life.
-It aims to allow the children to gain an awareness of their own and others' identities, by considering the answers given by a variety of religions and beliefs to the mysteries of life.
-Through reflection on their own beliefs and values the children to grow in respect for themselves and others by deepening their knowledge and understanding of the teachings of Christianity whilst at the same time promoting tolerance and respect for those of other faiths or non.
+Non confessional religious education is at the very heart of the curriculum and strives always to be of the highest standard possible.
+It enables children and adults to investigate and reflect on some of the most fundamental questions of life through an awareness of their own and others' identities, and by considering the answers given by a variety of religions and belief systems.
+Through philosophical reflection on their own beliefs and values the children to grow in respect for themselves and others by deepening their knowledge and understanding of the teachings of Christianity, whilst at the same time promoting tolerance and respect for those of other faiths or non.